 Benefit Description You pay Surgical procedures (cont.)
-High Option Basic Option The patient has clinically severe obesity defined by either Body mass index greater than or equal to 40 kg/m2 or a weight of at least two times the ideal weight for frame, age, height, and gender, as specified in the 1983 Metropolitan Life Insurance tables; or BMI of between 35 kg/m2 and 40 kg/m2 with one or more of life-threatening, obesity-related co-morbidities which have not responded to optimal medical management.
-In the two years prior to the planned date of surgery, the patient has failed to lose weight or has regained weight despite participation in a six-month dietary program supervised by either a physician or professional.
-All patients must undergo a psychological evaluation by a psychiatrist/psychologist familiar with the implications of weight reduction surgery to rule out the presence of major psychological pathology (active substance abuse, schizophrenia, borderline personality disorder, uncontrolled depression) and to determine whether the patient will comply with the strict postoperative diet and lifelong follow-up.
+High Option (Full HMO) Basic Option (SmartCare HMO) • The patient has clinically severe obesity defined by either Body mass index greater than or equal to 40 kg/m2 or a weight of at least two times the ideal weight for frame, age, height, and gender, as specified in the 1983 Metropolitan Life Insurance tables; or BMI of between 35 kg/m2 and 40 kg/m2 with one or more of life-threatening, obesity-related co-morbidities which have not responded to optimal medical management. \$20 per PCP visit, \$30 per specialist visit Nothing for surgery - \$150 copayment per day up to 5 days per inpatient admission or \$200 copayment for outpatient surgery \$40 per visit Nothing for surgery - \$500 copayment per day up to 3 days per inpatient admission or \$500 copayment for outpatient surgery when performed at a hospital / \$200 copayment for outpatient surgery when performed at an ambulatory surgery center • In the two years prior to the planned date of surgery, the patient has failed to lose weight or has regained weight despite participation in a six-month dietary program supervised by either a physician or professional. • All patients must undergo a psychological evaluation by a psychiatrist/psychologist familiar with the implications of weight reduction surgery to rule out the presence of major psychological pathology (active substance abuse, schizophrenia, borderline personality disorder, uncontrolled depression) and to determine whether the patient will comply with the strict postoperative diet and lifelong follow-up.
 Treatable metabolic causes for obesity, especially hypothyroidism, should be excluded before surgery.
 Consult with your physician for all specific criteria related to the above procedures.
 Health Net has a designated network of bariatric surgical centers to perform weight loss surgery.
 Your Member Physician can provide you with information about these centers.
 You will be directed to a Health Net designated bariatric surgical center at the time authorizations is obtained.
-If you live 50 miles or more from the nearest Health Net designated bariatric surgical center reimbursement must be prior approved by Health Net.
-Insertion of internal prosthetic devices for device coverage information Treatment of burns \$20 per PCP visit, \$30 per specialist visit Nothing for surgery - \$150 copayment per day up to 5 days per inpatient admission or \$200 copayment for outpatient surgery \$40 per visit Nothing for surgery - \$500 copayment per day up to 3 days per inpatient admission or \$500 copayment for outpatient surgery when performed at a hospital / \$200 copayment for outpatient surgery when performed at an ambulatory surgery center
+If you live 50 miles or more from the nearest Health Net designated bariatric surgical center, you are eligible to receive travel expense reimbursement.
+All requests for travel reimbursement must be prior approved by Health Net.
+Insertion of internal prosthetic devices .
+See 5(a) - Orthopedic and prosthetic devices for device coverage information Treatment of burns